-Building The Legend Limited was honoured and privileged to have been included as one of eight finalists in this year’s International Historic Motoring Awards with our re-creation of Jaguar’s XJ13 Le Mans Prototype – as it first rolled out of Jaguar’s Competition Department and when hopes of a return to the glory days of their 1950s Le Mans domination were firmly in Jaguar’s sights.
+Building The Legend Limited was honoured and privileged to have been included as one of eight finalists in this year’s International Historic Motoring Awards with car inspired by Jaguar’s XJ13 Le Mans Prototype – as it first rolled out of the company’s Competition Department and when hopes of a return to the glory days of their 1950s Le Mans domination were firmly in the company’s sights.

 It wasn’t to be our night but to be included amongst these iconic and amazing cars was a privilege in itself!